pwaring/cv/cv.md

     IT Director, October 2010 - November 2013

     - Formulated long term strategy as member of the Board, including budgets and financial forecasting.
-    - Researched and implemented pension provision for employees in preparation for auto-enrolment.
+    - Researched pension provision for employees in preparation for auto-enrolment.
     - Reduced server-side IT expenditure by 25% as a result of reviewing platform hosting costs, switching providers and consolidating services.
     - Held Financial Conduct Authority approved person status for the duration of this role.